What is GoWearFit and Bodybugg?

 Extreme Carbphobics

-A lot of the problems above can be solved/treated with relative ease with the knowledge of the proper method of fat loss.
-Assuming that these types of cases push past my suggested methods of fat loss, they are usually met with more and more problems.
+A lot of the problems above can be solved/treated with relative ease with knowledge of the proper method of fat loss.
+If we assume these types of cases push past my suggested method of fat loss, they are usually met with more and more problems.

-- Decrease in general activity and RMR are noted, but only severe drops have been seen in those who are very sick, inactive, and unhealthy (as would be expected).
+• Decrease in general activity and RMR are noted, but only severe drops have been seen in those who are seriously sick, inactive, and unhealthy (as would be expected).

-- I still believe water retention to be the big issue for a massive majority.
-I do believe that there is a degree of unmeasured burn decrease that isn’t charted, but that is a complete personal belief that I really can’t prove.
-I hesitate to put it out there.
-I only do so because there are a few cases that I feel confident because of charting, time passed, and water retention assessment.
-I will say that these were woman, all overtrained, and put off breaks and refeeds.
+• I still believe water retention is the leading issue for a massive majority of people.
+I believe there is a degree of unmeasured burn decrease that isn’t charted, but that is a personal belief that, honestly, I am unable to prove.
+I hesitate to put it out there, and I only do so because there are a few cases that I feel confident have high levels of water retention because of charting, time passed, and water retention assessment.
+These cases were all woman who overtrained and put off breaks and refeeds.

-I would be “full of it” if I gave it a correct percentage of accuracy.
-I have only my experiences to go on.
-I have now rented out/monitored over 150 different clients and trainers under different experiments and lengths of time.
-Beyond that I have corresponded in high detail with many others who were charting their own experiences or distant clients.
+I would be “full of it” if I gave either device a correct percentage of accuracy.
+I only have my experiences to go on, but I have rented out/monitored over 150 different clients and trainers through different experiments and lengths of time.
+Beyond that, I have corresponded in detail with many others who have charted their own experiences or distance clients.

-In my personal opinion only I would allow for at least a 15% error in reading.
-I would use them only for alertness to your actual movement in life, to understand that caloric burn is not static, and as a gauge of where to start from to reach your current body goal.
+In my opinion, I would allow for at least a 15% error in reading in either direction.
+I would use them only to make you aware of your actual movement in life, to help you understand that caloric burn is not static, and as a gauge of where to start to reach your current body goal.

 Cost and Package

-Digital Display: No one needs it.
-All it takes it two minutes to upload your devices and see what you have burned.
-There is also a good lag between the display and the armbands.
-I personally see no reason to buy a display for anyone.
+Digital Display: No one needs this.
+All it takes is two minutes to upload your device and see what you have burned.
+There is also a sizeable lag between the display and the armbands.
+I personally see no reason for anyone to buy a display.

-1-Phone Coaching: Not important and no different than a help manual.
-Because I ordered over 12 Bodybuggs initially when they came out I got 12 different phone calls.
-I used every one of them, and each one were base level knowledge of training and nutrition.
-2 of them were downright rude and rushing me off the phone.
-Had I been an actual beginner to training and nutrition, I would not be left feeling comfortable.
+Phone Coaching: Not necessary and no different than a help manual.
+Because I ordered over 12 Bodybuggs when they came out, I got 12 different phone calls.
+I took every phone call and each time I spoke with a “coach” with base level knowledge of training and nutrition.
+Two of the people were downright rude and rushed me off the phone.
+Had I been an actual newbie to training and nutrition, I would not have felt comfortable.

-Because of that, I do not see the free phone coaching a benefit.
+Because of that, I do not see any benefit to the phone coaching, free or not.

-Food Logging Database: While the GoWear Fit claims food logging, it is a pretty sad example.
-At least currently.
-BodyBugg’s food log system is leagues above the GoWear Fit system.
-While everything is still mostly in cups/tbsp, the variety is pretty good and the interface is attractive.
+Food Logging Database: While the GoWear Fit claims food logging, it is a pretty sad example, at least currently.
+Bodybugg’s food log system is leagues above the GoWear Fit system.
+While everything is still largely in cups/tbsp, the selection is suitable.
+It also has an attractive interface.

-The better deal overall: It changes constantly on a price point.
-I wouldn’t be surprised if 2 weeks after I posted this, the prices went up on either.
-I personally now use the GoWear Fit because at the time there was still only the V2 and I liked the smaller armband.
-If I had to choose now I would likely go with the GoWear Fit system based on their quick response in customer support.
+The Better Deal Overall: It changes constantly on price point.
+I wouldn’t be surprised if two weeks after I posted this article, the prices went up or down on either product.
+I use the GoWear Fit because at the time I purchased mine it was still the V2 and I preferred the smaller armband.
+If I had to choose now, I would probably still go with the GoWear Fit system based on the quick response of their customer support.

-Since they are by the same company though, I don’t really get the point.
-I think it is a bit weird to be honest as from a marketing angle I am not sure why they don’t just put the focus on making one product and service the best it can be.
+Since they are by the same company, I don’t actually get the point.
+To be honest, I think it is a bit strange from a marketing standpoint.
+I am not sure why they don’t just put their focus on one product and making their customer support the best it can be.

-Before I give my opinion I want to state that this review is not an affiliate review.
-I make nothing if you decide to buy a Bodybugg or Gowear Fit.
-I will say I am 100% recommending my book with it because I believe that knowing how much you burn will mean little to nothing if you don’t know what to do with that information.
+Before I give my final opinion, I want to state that this review is not an affiliate review.
+I get nothing if you decide to purchase a Bodybugg or GoWear Fit.
+I am 100% recommending my book along with these devices because I believe knowing how much you burn will mean little to nothing if you don’t know what to do with that information.

-I think if you pair The Fat Loss Troubleshoot with a GoWear Fit or Bodybugg system, it is as close to fool proof fat loss you can get.
+I think if you pair The Fat Loss Troubleshoot with a GoWear Fit or Bodybugg system, it is as close to foolproof fat loss as you can get.

 Thanks so much for this comparison, Leigh.
 I was definitely in the middle of attempting to figure out which one is worth the money.